0️⃣ Quick Comparison

 Cons

-• Connection repeatedly opens/closes
+• HTTP Connection repeatedly opens/closes

 • Scalability - Doesn’t scale as well for millions of users - creates http overhead